 A guardian has legal authority to make personal and financial decisions for a child or incapacitated party, indefinitely.
 This person is appointed by a court to serve as the guardian of a minor child or an incapacitated person to assure that the essential requirements for the health and safety of the person are met, to manage the estate or financial resources of the person, or both.

-The Estate Planning, Probate and Trust Section of the Oklahoma Bar Association has assembled a how-to guide for those needing to establish legal guardianship.
-The handbook is available in PDF through the button below.
+The Estate Planning, Probate and Trust Section of the Oklahoma Bar Association has assembled how-to guides and resources for those needing to establish legal guardianships.

 Guardian Ad Litem